 - Can I be seriously mistaken about what I desire?

 - Is there a single ultimate object of human desire?

 The time scale of medieval philosophy is very long, from Augustine (354-430) to William of Ockham (d.1347).
 The philosophers of this period built on and developed ancient philosophy, especially the thought of Plato and Aristotle, mediated though later Greek schools, such as Neoplatonism.
 Many of the major philosophers of the period were concerned with relating philosophy to the Abrahamic religious traditions of Judaism, Christianity and Islam.
 Given the diversity of strands and figures in this period, the course will begin and end with a survey of main figures and historical movements, but will focus on two key figures of the period.
 We will begin with Augustine, examining how he brought Greek philosophy into dialogue with Christianity and looking specifically at his rejection of skepticism and his positive account of knowledge.
 Then we will move on to Thomas Aquinas (1225-1274) and explore his general metaphysical system, as well as his account of mind.
 Hence this course will examine an influential epistemological position, an influential metaphysical position and an influential account of mind from the medieval period.

-Characterize the main figures and movement of medieval philosophy
+- Characterize the main figures and movements of medieval philosophy